 Non-Traditional Students

-Re-Entry and Non-Traditional Students
+Adult Re-Entry & Non-Traditional Students

 Our program offers guidance designed with adult students in mind, recognizing the responsibilities you may be balancing alongside your education.
 Whether you're new to college or returning after time away, we're here to help you navigate challenges, stay on track, and make the most of your experience at CGCC.